RobinStut/meesterproef/plan.md

 add parent class with the increase or decrease class to check what the bar needs to do

 Now that I can walk through the quiz, i want to match my results with de existing sport resutls I need to get all the results, and compare each of them with my results.
 Then i need to make a percentage linked to each object in the array.
-For now i think that i recreate an array with only the percentages and the index number of that array item.
+For now i think that i recreate an array with only the percentages and the index number of that array item..